RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 **Multi-Version Installation Updates for ROCm v3.9 Release**

+With the AMD ROCm v3.9 release, the following ROCm multi-version installation changes apply:

-The meta packages *rocm-dkms<version>* are now deprecated for multi-version rocm installs.
+The meta packages rocm-dkms<version> are now deprecated for multi-version ROCm installs.
 For example, rocm-dkms3.7.0, rocm-dkms3.8.0.

-Multi-version installation of ROCm should be performed by installing *rocm-dev<version>* using each of the desired rocm versions.
-For example, rocm-dev3.7.0, rocm-dev3.8.0, rocm-dev3.9.0).
+* Multi-version installation of ROCm should be performed by installing rocm-dev<version> using each of the desired ROCm versions.
+  For example, rocm-dev3.7.0, rocm-dev3.8.0, rocm-dev3.9.0.

 * ‘version’ files should be created for each multi-version rocm <= 3.9.0

-	* Command: *echo <version> | sudo tee /opt/rocm-<version>/.info/version*
+	* command: echo <version> | sudo tee /opt/rocm-<version>/.info/version

-	* For example, *echo 3.9.0 | sudo tee /opt/rocm-3.9.0/.info/version*
+	* example: echo 3.9.0 | sudo tee /opt/rocm-3.9.0/.info/version

-* The rock-dkms loadable kernel modules should be installed using a single ‘rock-dkms’ package
+* The rock-dkms loadable kernel modules should be installed using a single rock-dkms package.

- Single version installation of the rocm stack remains the same.
-The ‘rocm-dkms’ package can be used for single version installs and is not deprecated at this time.
+**NOTE**: The single version installation of the ROCm stack remains the same.
+The rocm-dkms package can be used for single version installs and is not deprecated at this time.

 Supported Operating Systems